 Dogecoin Reddit – If you go to Dogecoin’s Reddit channel, you will find a decent amount of traffic.
 Community members are commenting and posting about once every 3 or 4 hours.
 This is a good sign.

-Moreover, apart from bearish and bullish statements of Reddit users about Dogecoin, you will also find links such as this, this, and this which say that Dogecoin is actually being used in commerce and fundraising.
+Moreover, apart from bearish and bullish statements of Reddit users about Dogecoin, you will also find links such as this and this which say that Dogecoin is actually being used in commerce and fundraising.